 Snowmobile Patrols: The RCMP, in conjunction with Manitoba Department of Natural Resources and local snowmobile clubs, is currently working on a project to promote more visible law enforcement in the area.
 Proactive snowmobile enforcement is aimed at improving safety of the snowmobile trails and back country areas.

 Quad Patrols: The RCMP uses this resource as an effective tool in promoting safe communities and to reduce trespassing complaints.
 The off-road vehicles are also used to respond to calls in rough terrain which is not accessible to other police vehicles.

-Citizens on Patrol (COP): There are currently COP programs in place in Beausejour, Tyndall, Garson, and Springfield.
+Citizens on Patrol Program (COPP): There are currently COPP programs in place in Beausejour, Tyndall, Garson, and Springfield.
 These volunteers are involved in crime watch and crime prevention activities throughout the detachment area.